HMS Hercules (1868): Service history

+In April 1922 Fisgard II was sold to Thos.
+W. Ward of Sheffield for scrap, and arrived at their yard at Morecambe, Lancashire, on 2 September, the last vessel to arrive there.
+With the Morecambe facility to close in April 1923, only limited demolition was carried out there, and on 1 December 1922 the hulk was towed to Wards' Preston yard where breaking up was completed.

 Gunnery trials

 A trial was undertaken in 1870 to compare the accuracy and rate of fire of turret-mounted heavy guns with those in a centre-battery ship.
 The target was a 600 ft long, 60 ft high rock off Vigo.
 The speed of the ships was 4 - 5 kn ("some accounts say stationary").
 Each ship fired for five minutes, with the guns starting "loaded and very carefully trained".
 The guns fired Palliser shells with battering charges at a range of about 1,000 yds.
 Three out of the Captain's four hits were achieved with the first salvo; firing this salvo caused the ship to roll heavily (±20°); smoke from firing made aiming difficult.
 The Monarch and the Hercules also did better with their first salvo, were inconvenienced by the smoke of firing, and to a lesser extent were caused to roll by firing.
 On the Hercules the gunsights were on the guns, and this worked better than the turret roof gunsights used by the other ships.